djhshih/swl/spec.md

 #### Built-in functions
 - `import` imports a task or workflow as a function

+#### Workflow well-formedness
+- A workflow must evaluate to a function.
+- A workflow whose final value is a scalar, record, or saturated computation is invalid.

 #### Name binding rules
-- Variable names are unique within their scope.
+- Variable names are unique within their immediate scope.
 - A variable name cannot be bound twice in the same scope.
-- Import bindings follow the same rule; an imported name cannot be rebound later in the same scope.
+- Import bindings follow the same rule; duplicate import names in the same scope are errors.
+- Any nested scope may shadow names from outer scopes.
+- This shadowing rule applies uniformly to lambda parameters and bindings inside nested blocks.

 #### Precedence (highest to lowest)